The Tale of Tsar Saltan (opera): Act 2

-Act 2Introduction — Militrisa and Gvidon Afloat In the BarrelSceneThe Tsaritsa and her son Gvidon have landed on the island of Buyan, and broken out of the barrel in which they were trapped.
+The Tsaritsa and her son Gvidon have landed on the island of Buyan, and broken out of the barrel in which they were trapped.
 Gvidon, who has grown remarkably rapidly into a young man, is searching for sustenance.
 While doing this, he rescues a swan from being killed by a kite. in gratitude, the Swan-Bird sings to him ("Ty, tsarevich, moy spasitel" = "You, Prince, my Saviour").
 The Tsaritsa explains Gvidon's early history to her son, and the Swan-Bird causes the city of Ledenets (Леденец, "lollipop", from лёд, "ice") to arise magically on the island.
 Gvidon is hailed by its inhabitants as its Prince.